ddd-crew/ddd-starter-modelling-process/README.md

 ### 6. Organise
 Organise autonomous teams that are optimised for fast flow and aligned with context boundaries.

-We need to organise teams to have autonomy, clear goals and sense of purpose.
-In order to do that we need to take into account organisational constraints, so that we can organise teams for fast flow.
+Teams need to be organised to have autonomy, clear goals and sense of purpose.
+In order to do that we need to take into account organisational constraints, so that teams organise themselves for fast flow.

+> #### Team Self-organisation
+>
+> Organisation is not something that is done to teams, rather teams should be involved in the process of defining their boundaries, interactions, and responsibilities.
+>
+> Some companies like Red Gate Software empower and trust their teams to [fully organise themselves](https://medium.com/ingeniouslysimple/how-redgate-ran-its-first-team-self-selection-process-4bfac721ae2.).

 We can optimise how people collaborate with each other if we align teams with context boundaries.
 In order to right-size the teams we need to take into account available talent, cognitive load, communication overhead, and bus factor.